 - Have dietary needs that can be appropriately met by AAMOW without jeopardizing the health of a client

 - Agree to be home when meals are delivered and follow meal cancellation guidelines

 A client's spouse or unpaid caregiver may also be eligible to receive meals if AAMOW determines receipt of a meal is in the best interest of the client.

 Referrals to AAMOW for eligible individuals can be made by those seeking services as well as their loved ones, caregivers, social workers, medical providers, etc. If you are referring someone else, please make sure that they are aware of the referral before you send it.

-The first step of the process is to complete the Meal Request Form, which can be accessed by the link below.
-You may also call the AAMOW office to provide this information over the phone.
+The first step of the process is to complete the Meal Request Form.
+You may also call the AAMOW office at (734) 998-6686 to provide this information over the phone.

-Potential clients are encouraged to return the completed form or call the AAMOW office prior to scheduled hospitalizations if meals may be needed during the recovery process.
+Potential clients are encouraged to submit the Meal Request Form or call the AAMOW office prior to scheduled hospitalizations if meals may be needed during the recovery process.

 Once a referral/request for meals has been received, AAMOW will contact the prospective client within three business days to complete the intake process.
 If the prospective client appears to be eligible for services, an initial assessment will be scheduled with a member of our social work team.